 Menu

-Natural Bridge Park, located near Natural Bridge in Winston County, Alabama, is the longest natural bridge of its kind east of the Rocky Mountains.
+Natural Bridge Park, located near Natural Bridge in Winston County, Alabama, is the longest natural bridge of its kind east of the Rocky Mountains, making it one of the top campground attractions in the area.

-Open to the public since 1954, the park has picnic areas, drinking fountains fed by a freshwater artesian well, a gift shop with many hand-made trinkets, over two-dozen varieties of fern, a type of hemlock that dates to the Ice Age, and a nature trail that takes around 30 minutes to complete.
+Open to the public since 1954, the park features picnic areas, drinking fountains fed by a freshwater artesian well, and a gift shop with many hand-made trinkets.
+The park is home to over two-dozen varieties of fern, a type of hemlock that dates back to the Ice Age, and a nature trail that takes around 30 minutes to complete.

-The Natural Bridge Park is open seven days a week, from 8:00 A.M. until sunset.
+The Natural Bridge Park is open seven days a week, from 8:00 A.M. until sunset, providing a perfect opportunity to explore one of the most fascinating campground attractions in the area.

 Mill Creek Farms